ghostinthecamera/IGCS-GITC/Cameras/Resident Evil 7/IGCSClient/Resources/ReadMe.txt

 ========================
 The tools have full control over the gamespeed.
 The game is paused by setting the speed to 0.
 You can set the speed to any value between 0 and 2.

-You can set a slow motion factor to reduce the game speed (to help with that perfect shot) and this can be used with the game pause i.e. you can enable slow motion and then use the game pause hotkey to pause the game.
-However, if you try and use this during gameplay (i.e. non-replay) and set a gamespeed between 0.01 and 0.99 the game will stutter.
+You can set a slow motion factor to reduce the game speed (to help with that perfect shot).

-That said, I recommend using the game's built in game speed controls during replay.
-You can use the tools game speed as a multiplier (i.e. if you set the replay to 1/2 and then the tools are set to 0.5 you will effectively get 0.5*0.5 = 0.25 as the game speed.

 HUD Toggle
 =======================
 You can toggle the HUD using the tools.
-It doesn't get rid of everything.
-If you are using replay mode, the in game toggle is better and recommended

 Path Controller
 ========================